nehashijo/CMSC320-final/README.md

 ** Note: This readme will be updated before we actually submit to CMSC320, this is just for the group members.

+When it comes time to submit:

+First, download the ipynb file as an HTML file.
+Then, rename it to index.html and commit it to the repo directly to the main branch so it replaces the current index.html.
+After doing this, if you go to https://nehashijo.github.io/, you will see the final webpage